-Basically your only expenses are accommodation, food and drinking water.
+Basically your only expenses in the mountains are accommodation, food and drinking water.

 Starting from the second day we used almost only tap water, purified with water purification tablets, that we bought in Kathmandu.
-Thus every liter of water cost us less than 3 NPR.
+Thus every liter of water cost us almost nothing (less than 3 NPR).
 While at the shops and restaurants in the mountains it costs starting from 50 – 100 NPR at lower altitudes and close to 200 NPR or something like 1,8 EUR/2 USD for 1 liter of water at higher altitudes.

 100 NPR equals to something like 0,9 EUR/1 USD.

-Like with water the higher you are, the pricier everything is.
+Similar like with water, the higher you are, the pricier everything is.
 Few examples.
 Bar of Snickers or Mars in the mountains costs about 150 – 200 NPR.
-Bottle of beer – about 400 NRP.
-1 liter pot of ginger – lemon – honey tea (the most of expensive tea) costs about 600 – 1200 NPR.
+Bottle of beer – about 500 NRP.
+1 liter pot of ginger – lemon – honey tea (the most of expensive tea) costs about 600 – 2000 NPR.
 1 cup of black tea – 40 – 90 NPR.
 But once you are near the Thorung La pass even cup of hot water costs like 70 NPR, but pot of hot water – about 300 NPR.

 Cheapest meals on the trek are soups (150 – 350 NPR) and fried and boiled eggs (150 – 300 NPR).
-But anything more filling like pasta, dal bhat, momo, burgers and sandwiches mostly cost between 350 and 600 NPR.
+But anything more filling, like pasta, dal bhat, momo, burgers, pizzas and sandwiches mostly cost between 350 and 600 NPR.

 Think about something like 100 – 500 NPR for a single room or bed in a dorm and 300 – 1000 NPR for a double room with private or shared bathroom.
 Taking a hot shower may cost you extra 50 – 200 NPR.
 At some places they have solar shower, which usually is for free.
 Ask about it!